course-details-portlet

 • Fundamental Hydraulics and urban hydrologic analysis using Python.

-• Sensor technologies and Smart Systems for a) water quality monitoring b) wastewater treatment plants, c) water distribution systems and d) wastewater/stormwater collection.
+• Sensor technologies for Smart Water Systems for a) water quality monitoring b) wastewater treatment plants, c) water distribution systems and d) wastewater/stormwater collection.

 Learning outcome